tom-seddon/beeb_test_os/README.md

 ### Memory test addresses

-Addresses shown on BBC B will be 0000-7fff, indicating the problem address in main RAM.
+Addresses shown on BBC B will be 4 digits, 0000-7fff, indicating the problem address in main RAM.

-For B+, the addresses relate to the CPU addresses as follows:
+For B+, the 4-digit addresses relate to the CPU addresses as follows:

 | Addresses | Region |
 | --- | --- |